Jackson County, Alabama: Politics

-While most of North Alabama became solidly Republican during the 1970s, Jackson County remained a stronghold of the Democratic Party for elections to local office up through the 2000s (residents are not usually liberal, however; see Dixiecrat and Southern Democrat).
+While most of North Alabama became solidly Republican during the 1970s, Jackson County remained a stronghold of the Democratic Party for elections to local office up through the 2000s (however, like many Southern Democrats, the county's voters are not liberal).
 Until November 2012, Democrats were elected to Jackson County government.
 In that year's general election, two Republicans were elected to the Jackson County Commission—the first Republicans to serve on the Commission since Reconstruction.

 There is now an all-Republican political delegation in Jackson County.
 Tommy Hanes and Ritchie Whorton represent the county in the Alabama House of Representatives.
 Steve Livingston serves Jackson County in the Alabama State Senate.
 In 2004, Jackson County voted for Republican George W. Bush over Democrat John Kerry.
 It was the first time Jackson County voters had chosen a Republican presidential candidate over a Democrat since 1972.

 In 2008, Republican presidential nominee John McCain won the county with 67.7 percent of the vote.
 In 2010, Republican gubernatorial candidate Robert J. Bentley received 56% of the vote, Republican House candidate Mo Brooks received 55% of the vote, and incumbent Senator Richard Shelby received 70% in the county.
 However, Democratic politicians continued to be elected to local positions such as County Sheriff and the school board.

 The current Jackson County Commission is headed by Chairman General Willie Nance Jr.